 |Full Bag Indicator||No|

-Like any Dolphin pool cleaner, the Nautilus comes with a 360°, anti-tangle power cord that allows it to perform underwater ballet without chocking itself in the process.
+Like any Dolphin pool cleaner, the Nautilus comes with a 360°, an anti-tangle power cord that allows it to perform underwater ballet without choking itself in the process.

-This also ensures that as long as it’s situated in a 50-foot max pool, it will never run out of cord to roam around while venturing in the underwater wonderworld known as your backyard pool.
+It also ensures that as long as it is situated in a 50-foot max pool, it will never run out of cords to roam around while venturing into the underwater wonderworld known as your backyard pool.

 Slight Navigation Issue on Pool Steps

-But there’s one thing the Nautilus, as well as so many other robotic pool robot cleaners, can’t perform very well – namely, navigating up and down pool steps.
-The problem with the Nautilus, despite having some pretty awesome boosters and tracks for vertical movement, is that it doesn’t cope with sudden changes in terrain.
+But there’s one thing the Nautilus, like so many other robotic pool robot cleaners, can’t perform very well – namely, navigating up and down pool steps.
+The problem with the Nautilus, despite having some awesome boosters and tracks for vertical movement, is that it doesn’t cope with sudden changes in terrain.